 A number of factors can cause women’s breasts to lose their shape and firmness, such as pregnancy, age, and gravity.
 Over the passage of time, the skin loses its elasticity and the breasts often begin to sag.
-If you would like to increase the size of your breasts, augmentation can be carried out in conjunction with mastopexy.
-Breast uplift surgery can raise and reshape such breasts for a time - though surgery cannot permanently delay natural changes.
+If you would like to increase the your breast size, augmentation can be carried out in conjunction with the mastopexy.
+Breast lift surgery (mastopexy) can raise and reshape such breasts for a time – though surgery cannot permanently delay natural changes.
 Mastopexy can also reduce the size of the areola, the darker skin surrounding the nipple.

 After a few days you will be able to switch to a soft support bra.
 You can expect some loss of sensations around your nipples but should improve after about six weeks.
 In some patients, however, the numbness may last a year or more, and rarely it may be permanent.